biologger/speciesprimer/docs/customdbtutorial.md

-## custom DB tutorial
+## Custom DB tutorial

-First we will download some sequences we want to use for our custom BLAST database with a handy tool from [kblin](https://github.com/kblin/ncbi-genome-download)
+First we will download some sequences we want to use for our custom BLAST database with a handy tool called ncbi-genome-download from [kblin](https://github.com/kblin/ncbi-genome-download).

 * Start a interactive terminal in your Docker container